Author has written 14 stories for Sherlock, and Encanto.

-I run the library at an elementary school and sometimes I think I could live in one (a library - not an elementary school!).
+I used to run the library at an elementary school and sometimes I think I could live in one (a library - not an elementary school!).

 I've lurked here for a while and decided to try my hand at it all.